Sakitoshi/retropie-crt-tvout/README.md

 - **set_this_portable_hdmi_no_border:** displays the image of the portable system in a multiple of its original resolution leaving the edges of the screen blank.

+if you wish to force 480i you can create a _480i.txt_ file inside the configuration folder of the system with a list with the file name (case insensitive, extension optional but recomended) of the games you want to force 480i. example: configs/psx/480i.txt containing Bloody Roar 2.pbp.

 #### how to use:
 - it is recommended to use a fresh installation of retropie but isn't mandatory.